-The Company has continued to provide quarterly updates on its current status to relevant regulators including disclosures on its loan profile and capital position (see note 17.5) and the assessments of the impact of the cost of living crisis on its liquidity position.
-During 2023, the Group had extensive engagement with the regulators and Government in the initial response to the cost of living crisis, this helped ensure the best support for our customers but also remain in step with Government priorities for supporting the stability of the wider UK economy.
-The Group have also been working towards the introduction of the Financial Conduct Authority's (FCA) new Consumer Duty requirements.
-The approach of the Group, including that of the Company, to manage regulatory change is detailed further in the LBG Annual Report and Accounts for 2023, which does not form part of this report, available on the Group's website.
+The Company has continued to provide quarterly updates on its current status to relevant regulators including disclosures on its loan profile and capital position (see note 17).
+During 2024, the Group had extensive engagement with the regulators and Government representing the interests of LBG and its subsidiaries as required.
+The status of regulatory relationships continues to be closely monitored, enhancing proactive engagement across key regulatory changes and areas of focus.
+The approach of the Group, including that of the Company, to manage regulatory change is detailed further in the LBG Annual Report and Accounts for 2024, which does not form part of this report, available on the Group's website.